-5 Questions You Need to Ask References about Job Candidates
+Top 5 Questions to Ask References About Job Candidates

-Whether you want to hire a new company executive or a new personal assistant, finding the right candidate for the job isn't always easy.
-After you’ve waded through all of the applications and resumes, you still have to interview a range of individuals, and then reach out to references to determine who is best qualified and who is the right fit for the job.
+Whether you want to hire a new company executive or a personal assistant, hiring the right candidate isn't always easy.
+After you’ve waded through all of the applications and resumes, you still have to interview a range of individuals, and then reach out to references to determine who is best qualified as the right fit for the job.

 Or did this previous job involve a completely different set of skills?
 Does this reference give you confidence that the candidate can fulfill the responsibilities of the role for which you’re hiring or not?

-What were the areas in need of development that were communicated to the candidate, and how did he or she respond to them?
-You don’t only want to know about strengths, but you also want to know the candidate’s weaknesses – information that is harder to glean in a quick reference check.
+You don’t only want to know about strengths, but you also want to know the candidate’s weaknesses—information that is harder to glean in a quick reference check.

 Advancements and raises show you that the candidate was moving forward and growing.
-Demotions may reveal problems you won’t want to deal with in your own business.
+Demotions may reveal problems you won’t want to deal with.

 Likewise, discovering why the candidate left a previous role lets you know upfront about potential character issues relating to the candidate’s being fired or asked to leave a job, if applicable.

 Is There Anything Else I Should Know?

 Whenever “you've made a connection with a reference who is willing to talk with you, make the most of your good fortune by asking open-ended questions that call for in-depth answers,” says HCareers.com.